 For example, a psycho-educational assessment involves gathering targeted information about an individual’s thinking and learning style so that his or her school or employment performance can be improved and/or better supported.

 After a workplace accident, a legal assessment may involve gathering information about a client’s psychological functioning through standardized tests, clinical interviews and reviewing documentation and whether it has changed as a result.

 Q2.
-What are the basic differences between psychologists, psychiatrists and psychotherapists?
+What are the basic differences between mental health specialists psychologists, psychiatrists and psychotherapists?
 How do the services of a clinical psychologist differ from those of a psychotherapist?

 Clinical psychologists are trained in how to conduct a comprehensive assessment, provide a formal diagnosis and develop treatment plans – for individuals, couples or families.
 A unique aspect of clinical psychologists’ training is their ability to administer and interpret standardized tests to gather information about a client’s behavioural and/or emotional functioning.